 Understanding my need to move out of my relatives’ home, Chillibreeze provided accommodation for a few months.
 That gave me a much-needed breather and I started looking for a place of my own.

 I was 25 years old when I started working with Chillibreeze.
-I learnt the value of hard work and earned my place in the company as a trustworthy hand.
-Soon in 2015 I was working on live customer projects, learning about the importance of understanding customer preferences and delivering desired results.
+I learned the value of hard work and earned my place in the company as a trustworthy hand.
+Soon in 2015, I was working on live customer projects, learning about the importance of understanding customer preferences and delivering desired results.

 It was hard work.
 And, hard work always pays off.

 For me, that was when James said,

 Rubeena we have a great customer who needs efficient customer care, and I know you are ready to be the Point of Contact (POC) for Robert.
 Will you start today?

 My huge smile and bright eyes screamed out “yes” to James.

 I was excited and scared at the same time.
 Finally, I had crossed the threshold of responsibility to the place where the buck stops with me.